Clicky

 Other Things To Know About A Repositioning Cruise

-While a repositioning cruise may be less expensive than a round-trip cruise, you can expect all the same amenities and activities as a round-trip cruise.
+While both repositioning and one-way cruises may be less expensive than a round-trip cruise, you can expect all the same amenities and activities as a round-trip cruise.
 There are complimentary dining options, activities, and entertainment just as a round-trip cruise would have.

 All of the other options on a cruise ship, like the swimming pools, rock climbing walls, water slides, and everything else on that particular cruise line are available.
 On a repositioning cruise, there tends not to be long lines or much of a wait for these activities.